 Examiners may use ratios to initially assess the potential level of liquidity risk of a credit union.
 To supplement the initial risk assessment, examination planning, and scope development processes, examiners can use the AIRES Liquidity Review Questionnaire to evaluate additional elements that may contribute to liquidity risk.
-In addition to the AIRES Questionnaire, examiners should refer to the Risk Reports, Liquidity Trends, and Concentration Trends tabs in the Exam workbook.
-Peer ratios are also located in the Asset Liability section of the Ratios tab found in the quarterly FPR.
+In addition to the AIRES Questionnaire, examiners should refer to the Risk Reports, Liquidity Trends, and Concentration Trends tabs in the

 Risk indicators do not constitute agency policy.
 Examiners must use their best judgement in all cases when using liquidity ratios.

 |On the Key Ratios Tab in Exam.xls||Ratios in AIRES||Other Ratios to Consider (calculated outside AIRES)|

 The loans-to-assets ratio measures total loans outstanding as a percentage of total assets.
 Credit unions should strive to maintain a loans-to-assets ratio that allows them to meet members’ loan demand and still meet other liquidity needs.
 As a rule of thumb, the higher the loans-to-assets ratio, the less liquid the balance sheet.

 Risk Indicator: A high loans-to-assets ratio may indicate that a credit union could have difficulty funding future loan demand, especially if: